SirAnirudh/Minimax-for-turn-based--decision-making-games/README.md

-# Minimax for turn based, decision making games
+## Minimax Algorithm

-# File Contents:
+### File Contents:
-Computer Strategies - Various strategies the computer can use (including Mini Max) against the opponent.
+**1.** Computer Strategies: Various strategies the computer can use (including Mini Max) against the opponent.
 The mini max strategy will guarentee a win or at the least, a tie for the computer.

-Sample Game: An animated turn based, pokemon type duelling game with (player vs player, computer vs player and computer vs computer options)
+**2.** Sample Game: An animated turn based, pokemon type duelling game with (player vs player, computer vs player and computer vs computer options)

-# Instructions:
+### Installation Instructions:
-Download all files into a single folder and run a2_ui.py in any python IDE
+**1.**Download all files into a single folder and run a2_ui.py in any python IDE